microsoft/winget-create/README.md

     - powershell: |
         iwr https://aka.ms/wingetcreate/latest -OutFile wingetcreate.exe
-        .\wingetcreate.exe update <packageId> -u $(packageUrl) -v $(manifestVersion) -t $(GITHUB_PAT)
+        .\wingetcreate.exe update <packageId> -u $(packageUrls) -v $(manifestVersion) -t $(GITHUB_PAT)
       displayName: Update package manifest in the OWC

-The CLI only supports a single installer URL.
-If you have a more complex manifest with multiple installer URLs, you'll need to update the manifests manually, and then you can use `wingetcreate submit` to submit the updated manifests to GitHub.
+The CLI also supports creating or updating manifests with multiple installer URLs.
+You can either create new manifests with multiple installer nodes using the [New Command](doc/new.md) or update existing manifests with multiple installer URLs using the [Update Command](doc/update.md).

 ## Building the client